 Local Authorities can charge the relevant person(s) in order to cover their costs for conducting their duties.
 In Wales, maximum charges for each service are outlined in Schedule 6 of the Regulations.
 In both England and Wales, the charge should only cover the reasonable cost of conducting each service.
 The list of charges can be found on the local authority’s webpage or by contacting them directly to obtain a quote.

 However to save time and potentially costs, the relevant person(s) can collate relevant information (PDF 433KB) regarding the supply and provide this information to the local authority in advance of their visit.
 Dependent on the type of supply a local authority may ask for this pre-assessment to be completed as a matter of course.

 Sampling and Analysis (Monitoring)

-The annual frequency of sampling a supply will be dependent on the volume of water the supply provides and the supply type (e.g. Regulation 8,9 and 10) whilst the parameters required will be determined by the outcome of the risk assessment.
+The frequency of sampling a private water supply will be dependent on the supply type (e.g. Regulation 8,9 and 10, and in Wales 11).

 Sufficiency of the Supply

-The relevant person(s) is responsible for ensuring the sufficiency of the supply at all times and therefore should have plans in place to deal with insufficiency (PDF 272KB), drought (PDF 120KB) and contamination.
-Having a plan in place to will reduce the time it will take to respond to and manage any issue and it may help reduce your costs.
-These plans should outline the procedures in place to provide an alternative supply to all customers fed from the supply during the period of insufficiency, or whilst any remedial action to mitigate contamination risk is being carried out..
+The relevant person(s) is responsible for ensuring the sufficiency of the supply at all times and therefore should have plans in place to deal with insufficiency, drought (PDF 272KB) or contamination.
+Having a contingency plan in place to will reduce the time it will take to respond to and manage any issue and it may help reduce costs.
+These plans should include procedures for the provision of an alternative supply to all consumers of the supply during the period of insufficiency, or whilst any remedial action to mitigate contamination risk is being carried out..